 Editor’s note: Dry January is not a substitute for treatment for substance use disorder.
 Help is available for you or a loved one.

 Dry January encourages people to take a month-long break from alcohol.
 Abstaining from alcohol for the month of January is meant to give your body a break after the excess of the holiday season.
+However, if you find it quite hard to abstain from alcohol, it might be a good idea to check for a rehab abroad to help you get out of the habit.
 It is also a great way to experience the benefits of an alcohol-free lifestyle, without committing yourself to a lofty goal that feels impossible to keep.
 If you find yourself sober curious (yes, that is apparently the name for it) here are a few reasons you might just want to give Dry January a try.

 You Might Like The Way You Feel

 There are plenty of health benefits related to abstaining from alcohol.
 Studies show that after just one dry month, young adults reported better sleep, weight loss and increased energy.
 Some reported improved skin, mental clarity, and reduced joint pain.
 And of course, there is the obvious benefit of giving your liver a much-needed break.
 Especially if it was working overtime during the holiday season.